This LED crystal chandelier has adjustable shapes and lighting designs to complement any home aesthetic.

-We love how this elegant, high-quality fixture requires zero assembly and installs easily.
+We love how this elegant, high-quality fixture requires no assembly and installs easily.
 Choice of multiple colors and configurations.

 Some customers report that this option arrives damaged or with scuff marks.
 Instructions not very clear.

-Lighting is a key element in any room, and if you’re trying to max out the ambience and elegance, you can’t do much better than a chandelier.
-But if space is an issue in the room, you’ll want to consider a mini chandelier.
+Lighting is a key element in any room, and if you’re trying to max out the ambiance and elegance, you can’t do much better than a chandelier.
+If space is an issue in the room, you’ll want to consider a mini chandelier.

 While they generally won’t take a ton of abuse, mini chandeliers should still be rugged enough to hold up over time.
 The frame itself should be made of metal, from the mounting base to the arms (if either is applicable).
 The sockets tend to be the weak link here.
 Be sure that they are strong enough to hold up when you go to change a bulb.

 Crystals for mini chandeliers can range from glass or acrylic to stronger materials such as polycarbonate.
 Glass may provide a better overall “crystal” effect in the light, but it’s much more fragile and also heavier than acrylic.